top of page

 Bio-electrode Therapy

+Electrodes For stronger and more broadly effective clinical outcomes, the copper–silver pair (0.46 V potential) remains the most biocompatible and therapeutically potent electrode combination used in BeT.
 This process involves the application of carefully placed biocompatible metal electrodes to specific acupuncture points, generating a low-voltage electrical field across the body’s meridians.
 This field stimulates electrochemical activity at the cellular level—opening ion-gated membrane channels, balancing intracellular and extracellular electrolytes, enhancing pH regulation, and activating mitochondrial metabolism.
 The result is accelerated tissue healing, reduced inflammation, pain relief, and improved systemic balance.

-• Silver and Copper INK Electrodes
+• Silver and copper ink electrodes

-• Polyurethane Adhesive Patches
+• Polyurethane adhesive patches

-Tel: 604-687-2564
+Tel: 604-564-4949

 B2A7CE7C-0425-49E2-B342-942E8D5FC1E8.JPG